Raven recycles vehicles!

-Recycling your vehicle ensures hazardous materials don’t contaminate our landscapes, leak into our precious water and soil.
+Recycling your vehicle ensures hazardous materials don’t contaminate our landscapes by leaking into our precious water and soil.

-Over 88% of a vehicle is recyclable and it is one of the most developed recycling industries Auto-recycling saves energy.
+Over 88% of a vehicle is recyclable, and it is one of the most developed recycling industries.

 Recycling metals saves vast amounts of energy compared to mining and producing new materials.